trasba/rpi-hostspot/README.md

-# rpi-hostspot
+# rpi-hotspot
-raspberry pi (3 B+) wlan hostspot with docker containers
+raspberry pi (3 B+) wlan hotspot with docker containers

 This will transform your Raspberry Pi (tested with model 3 B+) into an hotspot wlan access point.\
 This was tested with: